grafana/grafana/docs/sources/features/datasources/influxdb.md

 ------------ | -------------
 *Url* | The HTTP protocol, IP address and port of your InfluxDB API (InfluxDB 2.0 API port is by default 9999) *Organization* | The [Influx organization](https://v2.docs.influxdata.com/v2.0/organizations/) that will be used for Flux queries.
 This is also used to for the `v.organization` query macro
 *Token* | The authentication token used for Flux queries.
+With Influx 2.0, use the [influx authentication token to function](https://v2.docs.influxdata.com/v2.0/security/tokens/create-token/).
+For influx 1.8, the token is `username:password`
 *Default Bucket* | The [Influx bucket](https://v2.docs.influxdata.com/v2.0/organizations/buckets/) that will be used for the `v.defaultBucket` macro in Flux queries

 You can use the [Flux query and scripting language](https://www.influxdata.com/products/flux/).
 Grafana's Flux query editor is a text editor for raw Flux queries with Macro support.